kalpeshk95/RecyclerAdapterTemplate/README.md

 # RecyclerAdapterTemplate
-Simple RecyclerView template for creating RecyclerAdapter using kotlin
+Simple RecyclerView template for creating RecyclerAdapter

 To create new template.